Software Programs for Variable Star Observers

 Note for MaximDL users

 The PinPoint "Light Edition" included in Diffraction Limited's MaximDL does not support scripts and will not work with LesvePhotometry.
 If you have MaximDL you have to upgrade to the "full" PinPoint license.
-Additional capabilities are available with the full version of PinPoint, which is also compatible with MaximDL.
+Additional capabilities are available with the full version of PinPoint, which are also compatible with MaximDL.

-The ASCOM platform (version 5.5 or higher) is required by PinPoint and LesvePhotometry,
+The ASCOM platform (version 5.5 or higher) is required by PinPoint and LesvePhotometry, free download at http://ascom-standards.org/

 The .NET Framework 4 must be installed, free download from Microsoft website.